 The bearded man spoke with the heavy brogue of the Old Country.
 The younger man was an outlaw.
 They just may have met up southeast of Dexter, Iowa.

-Dethlef Ohrt was born in 1837, on the five-mile-long island of Pellworm, then part of Denmark.
-About the time this North Frisian Island in the North Sea became part of Germany in 1865, Dethlef married Martha Jensen.
+Detlef Ohrt was born in 1837, on the five-mile-long island of Pellworm, then part of Denmark.
+About the time this North Frisian Island in the North Sea became part of Germany in 1865, Detlef married Martha Jensen.
 Their first thatched-roof home was on low-lying island, criss-crossed with canals, dotted with windmills to pump water from the land.

 Daughters Anna and Johanna were born on Pellworm.
 When they were toddlers, Dethlef and Martha decided to make America their home–so that no sons would be born under the Kaiser’s rule.

 They embarked from Hamburg on the ship, Thuringia, and arrived in New York City June 12, 1871.
 There the little family boarded a train, probably an immigrant train, and arrived in Dexter, Iowa, seven days later.

 The Ohrt family settled in Madison County’s Penn Township, southeast of Dexter.
-Dethlef loved horses and began raising “spotted ponies.”
+Detlef loved horses and began raising “spotted ponies.”

-And, according to a family story, that Dethlef Ohrt sold one of his precious horses to the outlaw, Jesse James.
+And, according to a family story, that Detlef Ohrt sold one of his precious horses to the outlaw, Jesse James.

 During the Civil War, sixteen-year-old Jesse joined his brother Frank in the notorious Quantrill raiders in Missouri.
 He robbed his first bank when he was nineteen.
 By the time Ohrts arrived in America, Jesse James had already robbed seven banks.

 In 1873, the James gang learned of a $75,000 gold shipment headed east from Cheyenne through Iowa.
 They sabotaged the recently built Chicago, Rock Island, and Pacific Railroad tracks west of Adair.
 On the evening of July 21, the engine plowed into the ditch and toppled over, killing the engineer.
 Other cars crashed onto the engine.
 Several passengers were hurt and the fireman later died of his injuries.